Bartholomey/the_lake_redoubt/julija/03_chapter_three.md

 **44**

-*Symmetry Stranger me vpraša, kateri od mojih delov bo vsrkal morebitno neodobravanje ali ignoriranje.*
+*Symmetry Stranger wants to know which of my parts will absorb that person’s eventual indifference.*

-Moj odgovor: “Remind me: what parts do I have?”
+My reply: “Remind me: what parts do I have?”

-*Symmetry Stranger našteje vsaj devet delov, ki naj bi me sestavljali in od katerih izstopa poslednji: Čelo Na Kolenih.*
+*Symmetry Stranger complies with my request, and names the nine parts that form my whole.*

-Moj odgovor: “Had she mocked my work, she would have probably wounded the very core of me; a lot of those Is would simply shatter, I suppose.
+My reply: “Had she mocked my work, she would have probably wounded the very core of me; a lot of those Is would simply shatter, I suppose.
 But if she had merely reacted with disinterest, she would have wounded the last one; but if she hurts the last one, that would probably equate to hurting the core itself ...”

 *Symmetry Stranger pripomni, da omenjeni del ni samo en od delov, temveč zbirališče vseh ostalih.*